Tropical Storm Trami: Philippines

+An aerial view of the flooded rice fields in Naga, Camarines Sur after Trami devastated the country.

 Despite passing over Northern Luzon, the combination of Trami and the enhanced southwest monsoon caused the heaviest rain to fall in areas farther south of the storm.
 This ultimately brought massive, devastating flooding to the Bicol Region and Calabarzon, where daily precipitation totals exceeded 300 mm between October 22 to October 24.

 As a result, landslides were reported in Bato, Catanduanes, and heavy flooding also ensued in Albay, where 413 mm of rain fell within 17 hours, the highest since Typhoon Durian (Reming) in 2006, and the equivalent of two months of average precipitation.
 In Daet, Camarines Norte, PAGASA recorded the highest 24-hour rainfall since the 1920s, with Trami dumping 528.5 mm of rain and surpassing the previous record of 507.5 mm set in December 2000.
 Officials in Naga said that around 700 mm of rain fell on the city, equivalent to 2.5 months of average precipitation, causing floods from the Bicol River basin that affected 30% of its territory and 70% of its population.
 Trami brought torrential rainfall over a 24-hour period, leading to what could be considered the worst flooding in the Bicol Region since 1969.
 Heavy rains were reported in the Visayas, Mindanao, and parts of Luzon due to the storm's trough.
 In Bacolod, over 281 residents from two barangays were evacuated due to flash floods triggered by heavy rains from the storm, while 316 families were evacuated in Negros Occidental.
 Trami also caused flooding in Sorsogon, Catanduanes, and Northern Samar.
 Heavy rains from Trami have caused flash floods in several regions within the provinces of Maguindanao del Sur, Maguindanao del Norte, and Sultan Kudarat.
 Nearly all of Naga, Camarines Sur was submerged in floodwaters reaching up to 6 ft, leading to forced evacuations after the Naga River reached critical level.
 A storm surge inundated six barangays in Lingayen, Pangasinan.
 Trami caused Batangas province to experience precipitation equivalent to "two months' worth of rain," totaling 391.3 mm, on October 24–25.
 At least 6,034 people were evacuated in the province, while the Batangas Provincial Hospital in Lemery halted patient admissions after floodwaters entered its wards and emergency room, and a landslide occurred in Talisay, resulting in 20 fatalities.
 Water levels in towns along Taal Lake increased by 1 m, while parts of Bulacan were submerged in up to 1.5 m of water.